Shaq Fu

-Shaq Fu is a 2D fighting game published by Electronic Arts for the Sega Genesis and Super NES on October 28, 1994.
-It was developed by Delphine Software International.
+Shaq Fu is a 1994 fighting game developed by Delphine Software International and published by Electronic Arts for the Sega Genesis and Super Nintendo Entertainment System.
 Versions for the Game Gear, Game Boy, and Amiga followed in 1995.
-Former professional basketball player Shaquille O'Neal is the player character.
+Professional basketball player Shaquille O'Neal is the player character.

 Shaq Fu was met with mixed responses from critics upon release, though it has since come to be considered one of the worst video games ever made.
 A sequel, Shaq Fu: A Legend Reborn, was released in 2018.

 Plot

 In the game's storyline, Shaquille O'Neal walks into a dojo while heading to a charity basketball game in Tokyo, Japan.
 After speaking with Leotsu, a martial arts master, Shaq is mistaken for a warrior chosen by the Stars and goes to another dimension, the Second World, where he must rescue a young boy named Nezu from the evil mummy Sett-Ra.
-After defeating Sett-Ra and his minions, Shaq rescues Nezu and returns to his original world in time for his big game.
-However, he finds Beast, one of Sett-Ra's minions, has somehow came to his world and is now playing for the opposing team in order to get a rematch with Shaq.
+After defeating Sett-Ra and his minions, Shaq rescues Nezu and returns to his original world in time for his game.
+However, he finds Beast, one of Sett-Ra's minions, has somehow entered his world and is now playing for the opposing team in order to get a rematch with Shaq.